8 Hidden Health Hazards of Independence Day

 Stay safe in the sun

-The summer sun is strong, and without proper protection, its warm rays could leave your skin red, raw and more susceptible to skin cancer.
+The summer sun is strong, and without proper protection, its warm rays could leave your skin red, raw, and more susceptible to skin cancer.
 Sunburn is more than a temporary nuisance.
-A 2014 study suggests five or more blistering sunburns between the ages of 15 and 20 increase your risk of developing melanoma—an often fatal form of skin cancer—by 80 percent.
+A 2014 study suggests five or more blistering sunburns between the ages of 15 and 20 increase your risk of developing melanoma—a sometimes fatal form of skin cancer—by 80 percent.
 Even one blistering sunburn in your childhood or adolescent years can almost double your odds of the disease.

 Anyone can develop skin cancer, but some are at a higher risk, including those with:

-- Fair skin, blonde or red hair, blue or green eyes
+• Fair skin, blonde or red hair, and/or blue or green eyes

 Avoid barbeque burns

 No backyard gathering is complete without some burgers from the barbeque, but grilling isn't a hazard-free cooking method.
-Between 2014 and 2018, an average of 10,600 annual grill-related home fires was reported, resulting in an estimated 10 deaths and 160 injuries.
-Additionally, 19,700 patients went to the ER during the same time period because of grill-related injuries, such as thermal burns.
+Between 2017 and 2021, an average of 9,079 grill-related home fires were reported annually.
+Additionally, 22,155 patients went to the ER during the same time period because of grill-related injuries, such as thermal burns.
 These injuries occur most commonly among children, according to Borunda, so keep kids a safe distance away from the grill.

 Take other precautions to protect everyone, like positioning the barbecue away from crowds and ignitable objects.
 You should also never leave a grill unattended.
 Cleaning your grill before and after every use can also lower the risk of fire and related injury.
 Some safety measures vary based on the type of grill.